Xallt/PredicateGenerator/README.md

 # PredicateProj
 HSE Computer Science Faculty Lyceum project.<br>
-Scripts for generating constructions on the Predicate language.
+Scripts for generating constructions on with the Predicate language.
 <hr>
 Extracted from a different repository, so the history of commits is not complete.